Trying to sleep on a hot, sweaty pillow sucks. Repeatedly flipping to the cool side in the middle of the night isn’t the

 It did seem more effective than the memory foam pillow with the gel layer.
 From what I could tell though, it wasn’t because of the PCM beads.
 I noticed that the memory foam fill in this pillow was much less dense than the the gel pillow’s.
 This one was considerably more squishy and seemed to offer a bit more breathability than the more dense material inside the gel pillow.
 I cut open the fabric liner to investigate the pillow filling.
 The foam was full of approximately 100 1/2 inch holes.
 These holes allowed air to pass freely through the pillow.
 This airflow provides a genuine cooling effect in that it prevents heat build up.
 Strangely, the product description made no mention of this feature.

 I tried it both with and without the pillowcase and couldn’t discern any genuine cooling benefit offered by the PCM beads.
 The technology does seem to have real potential, but I sure couldn’t see it or measure it.
 Perhaps pillows are just the wrong application.

 Cooling Pillow #4: Buckwheat Pillow

 Buckwheat pillows are filled with thousands of tiny buckwheat hulls.
 These are the byproduct of milling the buckwheat plant for its nutritious groats (most commonly used to produce soba noodles).

 Buckwheat pillows are popular primarily because they provide excellent support for your head and neck.
-The buckwheat hulls filling’s unique character gives them the ability to shift and conform perfectly to the shape of your body.
+Their buckwheat hull filling’s unique character gives them the ability to shift and conform perfectly to the shape of your body.
 This allows the weight of your head to be evenly distributed, which will prevent any undue stress on the muscles in your neck and back.
-Additionally, buckwheat pillows can keep you cool!

 Buckwheat’s cooling ability is a result of its breathability.